 In response to growing popularity, many companies have created their own definitions and labels for cruelty-free.
 These labels can be confusing and sometimes misleading for consumers.
-For that reason, NEAVS and other organizations founded the Coalition for Consumer Information on Cosmetics (CCIC) and established the Leaping Bunny, the world’s only internationally recognized cruelty-free logo.
+For that reason, NEAVS and other organizations founded the Coalition for Consumer Information on Cosmetics (CCIC) and established the Leaping Bunny Program.
 The Leaping Bunny is the only standard that guarantees a product is 100% free of new animal testing.
 Companies approved to use the Leaping Bunny logo not only do no animal testing themselves, but have also taken the pledge to exclude ingredients that were animal tested by other companies/distributors.
 The CCIC aims to eventually drive animal testing out of the industry completely.

 How many animals do U.S. labs use annually?

-The estimated number of animals used each year in research, testing, and education is over 25 million including dogs, cats, rabbits, pigs, sheep, monkeys, chimpanzees, and many others.
+The estimated number of animals used each year in research, testing, and education is over 25 million including dogs, cats, rabbits, pigs, sheep, monkeys, and many others.
 However, the majority of animals in labs (over 90%) are rats and mice.
-The AWA does not cover these species; therefore labs do not have to report how many they use.
+The Animal Welfare Act (AWA) does not cover these species; therefore labs do not have to report how many of these animals are being used.
 Some estimates place them in the hundreds of millions.

 What is pound seizure?